NOAA-GSL/mpas_app/README.md

         physics:
           config_microp_scheme = 'mp_thompson'
 ```
+For a deeper understanding of our configuration files, you can visit the [`uwtools`](https://uwtools.readthedocs.io/en/main/sections/user_guide/yaml/index.html) documentation on UW YAML.

-To remove tasks from the workflow section, use the UW `!remove` tag on the entry to be removed.
+To remove tasks from the workflow section, use the `uwtools` `!remove` tag on the entry to be removed.
 The same approach works on any setting in the default configs.

 ```
 workflow: